A list of different types of economic goods.

 Income elasticity of demand (YED) measures the responsiveness of demand to a change in income.

-- Normal good.
-This means an increase in income causes an increase in demand.
+- A normal good means an increase in income causes an increase in demand.
 It has a positive income elasticity of demand YED.
 Note a normal good can be income elastic or income inelastic.

 Note: a luxury good is also a normal good, but a normal good isn’t necessarily a luxury good.